mkstp/negotiations-semantic-analyzer/README.md

 A well studied phenemenon: negotiators who speak similarly achieve more collaborative outcomes.
 Conversely, disparities in speech lead to less favorable results.
 Is this true at the linguistic level of semantics?

+> [!NOTE]
+> Example ouputs and instructions for running the app continue below.
+For theory and an in-depth analysis of results please review the [experiment results](/doc/negotiation_results.md)

 # Visualizations

 ![alt text](https://github.com/mkstp/convo-analyzer/blob/main/res/response_coherence_scatter.png?raw=true)